 Employer of Record (EOR) services take care of international employment, payroll, benefits, and compliance by helping you calculate the cost of your hire, create personalized contracts, manage global payroll from one place, and much more.

-Essentially, you outsource the normal HR headache from hiring for a distributed team.
+Essentially, you get to outsource the HR headaches associated with hiring a distributed team.
+Sound like something you’re interested in?
+Read on.

 Disclaimer: This blog and all information in it is provided for general informational purposes only.
 It does not, and is not intended to, constitute legal or tax advice.
 You should consult with a qualified legal or tax professional for advice regarding any legal or tax matter and prior to acting (or refraining from acting) on the basis of any information provided on this website.